Xinrui-Fang/Xinrui-Fang/README.md

 - 👯 I’m looking for a job on Front-End Developer / UX Engineer.
 - 🔭 I’m currently working on an indoor exercise training system.
-- 🌱 I’m currently learning React and Deep learning.
+- 🌱 I have passion to explore different advanced technologies.
 - 💬 Feel free to connect me at any time.
 - 📫 How to reach me: [My Linkedin](https://www.linkedin.com/in/xinrui-fang/).
 - 😄 Pronouns: He/Him.